mryokai/Altium-IntLib-to-Kicad_dbl-conversion/README.md

 # Altium-IntLib-to-Kicad_dbl-conversion
-How to convert Altium integrated library (or atomic schlib/pcblib) into Kicad database library (incomplete process at the moment)
+How to convert Altium integrated library (or atomic schlib/pcblib) into Kicad database library
+Currently, it is an incomplete process.
+The steps below only take Altium library parameters and convert into a database that Kicad can read.
+Symbols and footprint still need to be converted manually.
+I am not aware of any conversion tools that can convert symbols and footprints.
+And the conversion tools for schematics and PCB are very primitive and require a lot of manually converstion.
+If that's changed, please let me know.

 Prepare the schlib and pcblib if not already done
 1. Put the SchLibs and PcbLibs in an Integrated Library project.